Dropping Standardized Testing for Admissions Trades Off Information and Access: Model

-{We now turn to the question of interest: the design of the admissions policy.} The school admits a mass $C$ of students.
-The school's admissions procedure consists of a feature requirement policy, skill estimation, and then selection given estimates.
+\textbf{Admissions policy.} {We now turn to the question of interest: the design of the admissions policy.} The school admits a mass $C<1$ to fill its capacity.
+The admissions procedure consists of a feature requirement policy, skill estimation, and selection given estimates.

 The feature requirement policy choice is whether to require the {full} set of features or the {subset}.
-If the school requires the full set, then students without full access cannot apply.
+If it requires the full set, then students without full access cannot apply.
 If it only requires the subset, then it observes only that subset for each student.
 Then, given a student's features $\thetaset$, the school estimates a \textit{perceived skill} $\tilde q$ of their true skill $q$.
-The school is Bayesian, knows the distribution of $q$ and the (group-dependent) distributions of $\epsilon_k$, and is \textit{group-aware}: it can use the student's group membership in constructing its estimate.\footnote{Ignoring group attributes is an oft-proposed but often problematic policy proposal to combat bias in machine learning tasks~\citep{corbett2018measure}.
-We evaluate \textit{group-unaware} estimation in Appendix~\ref{app.B1}.} The resulting Bayesian estimate is the `best' one can do, given the available information:
+The school is Bayesian, knows the distribution of $q$ and the (group-dependent) distributions of $\epsilon_k$, and is \textit{group-aware}: it can use the student's group membership in constructing its estimate.
+The resulting Bayesian estimate is the `best' one can do, given the available information:

 After estimating the skill level of each applicant, the school selects the mass $C$ of students with the highest skill estimates $\tilde q$.
-This selection process induces a \textit{threshold} $\tilde q^*_S$ such that applicants with perceived skill above the threshold are admitted. ({In Section \ref{sec:affirmative_action} we also study selection policies utilizing \textit{affirmative action}, where the school uses potentially group-dependent thresholds.}\footnote{{We show, however, that these policies are insufficient for navigating the information-access tradeoff induced by the information requirements.
-Thus we focus on policies without affirmative action and, unless otherwise noted, the threshold on skill estimates is the same across all groups.}})
+This selection process induces a \textit{threshold} $\tilde q^*_S$ such that applicants with perceived skill above the threshold are admitted.

-Holding the estimation and selection policies fixed (except in \Cref{sec:affirmative_action}), the \textit{admissions policy} is determined by the feature requirement decision.
-Let $P_S$ denote the admissions policy requiring feature set $S$.
+Holding the estimation and selection policies fixed, the \textit{admissions policy} $P_S$ is determined by the required feature set $S$.